The stars of Draco the Dragon, wind through the picture. North is to

 and Giauser (Lambda).

 The North Ecliptic Pole (NEP) is about three-fifths of the way from Delta to Zeta.
 The South Ecliptic Pole is in Dorado.
 The two northern stars of Hercules' Keystone are at center right, Eta on top, Pi on the bottom.
-Chi Her is the brightest of the small trio up and a bit left of Eta, while X Her is the faint red star down and to the right of Chi.
+Chi Her is the brightest of the small trio up and a bit left of Eta.
+The other two are 2 Her on the left, 4 Her on the right, while X Her is the faint red star down and to the right of Chi.

 See full resolution.